WVik/nndl-project/baselines/seq2seq_attention_copy/README.md

 Download `glove.6B.100d.txt` in `data/glove/`.

-Put the original data in the folder
+We split the original data (Data splitting ipynb) in a 50:50 ratio to create data and data_radn_split which we put in the respective folders as below:

 ```
 data/datasets/data